sambitdash/PDFIO.jl/README.md

 [JuliaIO/JSON.jl](/JuliaIO/JSON.jl).
 The file headers are not added.
 Hence, author acknowledges the efforts of the developers for the same package and expects the same be honored by any person developing any derivative work.
+*Note*-*ParserState* is no longer in use.
+The parser has been moved to the *BufferedStreams* interfaces.
+Some minor helper methods are ported to the new interface.

 **Cos** module is the low level file format for PDF.
 Carousel Object Structure was original term proposed inside Adobe which later transformed into Acrobat.